nasa-gibs/worldview/doc/features.md

 ## Smart Handoffs

-This feature allows directing users to [Earthadata Search](https://search.earthdata.nasa.gov/) to download the underlying data for layers.
+This feature allows directing users to [Earthdata Search](https://search.earthdata.nasa.gov/) to download the underlying data for layers.
 For more information see the [Smart Handoffs docs](./smart_handoffs.md).
 To enable, edit `config/default/common/features.json` and set `"smartHandoffs": true`.

 ## GeocodeSearch